telerik/ajax-docs/controls/dock/structure/dock-layout/built-in-dock-state-persistence.md

 # Built-in Dock State Persistence

 Since the Q1 2013 release of Telerik UI for ASP.NET AJAX, the RadDockLayout provides a built-in long-term persistence of RadDocks’ states.
-This means that the layout of the docks can be saved when a page is closed and opened, without necessarily handling the server-side events [SaveDockLayout]({%slug dock/server-side-programming/events/savedocklayout%}) and [LoadDockLayout]({%slug dock/server-side-programming/events/loaddocklayout%})of RadDockLayout.
+This means that the layout of the docks can be saved when a page is closed and opened, without necessarily handling the server-side events [SaveDockLayout]({%slug dock/server-side-programming/events/savedocklayout%}) and [LoadDockLayout]({%slug dock/server-side-programming/events/loaddocklayout%}) of RadDockLayout.

-The built-in dock state persistance is enabled by setting the property **EnableLayoutPersistence** to**true**.
+The built-in dock state persistence is enabled by setting the property **EnableLayoutPersistence** to **true**.
 There are several options for the data repository that will be used for storing the state:

 * **Cookies** - The dock state is stored in a cookie.
 This provider is enabled by setting the property **LayoutPersistenceRepositoryType** to **Cookies**.
 It is not recommended for use when there are a lot of docks on the page due to the [4KB size limit of a cookie](http://coursesweb.net/javascript/cookies).If this limit is exceeded, the state of the controls will not be persisted correctly.

 * **FileSystem** - The dock state is stored in a file that resides in the **App_Data** folder of the project.
-This provider is enabled by setting the property **LayoutPersistenceRepositoryType** to**FileSystem**.
-If the property **LayoutRepositoryID** (described below) is configured, its value willbe used for naming the file with the state data.
+This provider is enabled by setting the property **LayoutPersistenceRepositoryType** to **FileSystem**.
+If the property **LayoutRepositoryID** (described below) is configured, its value will be used for naming the file with the state data.

 * **Custom** - The dock state is stored in a custom storage provider.
-This provider is enabled by setting theproperty **LayoutPersistenceRepositoryType** to **Custom**, creating a class that implements the interface**IStateStorageProvider** and setting an instance of this class to the property **StorageProvider** of RadDockLayout.
+This provider is enabled by setting the property **LayoutPersistenceRepositoryType** to **Custom**, creating a class that implements the interface**IStateStorageProvider** and setting an instance of this class to the property **StorageProvider** of RadDockLayout.
 The methods **LoadStateFromStorage** and **SaveStateToStorage** of the interface need to be implemented.
 This is demonstrated in the following code sample that uses the database table **DockStates**:

 ````ASP.NET